lenahartmann00/codeformatter_string_splitter/README.md

   "The string you would like to "+
   "split"
   ```
-2. Using additional argument to adjust length of the substrings
+2. Using additional argument to adjust the length of the substrings
   ```
   $ ./split_string -l 5 "The string you would like to split" "The s"+